Great Guitar Action Makes It Fun To Play Guitar!

 For precise measurement of guitar action, employing either a ruler or a specialized action gauge is recommended.
 A ruler, marked with fine graduations in either inches or millimeters, can suffice for initial checks.
 However, for enhanced accuracy and ease of use, a specialized action gauge, crafted specifically for guitar setups, is invaluable.

 Popular brands include StewMac, Dunlop, and String Action Gauge.
 These tools provide exact measurements, making them essential assets for those dedicated to maintaining the optimal setup of their instruments or for technicians working across a range of guitars.
+A radius gauge is a great way to make your guitar feel more comfortable.
+Find out the radius of your fretboard and use the gauge to help guide the string heights to closely match the radius of your fretboard.

 Positioning the Guitar for Accurate Measurement:

-1. Lay the guitar flat: Ensure the guitar is on a stable, horizontal surface.
+- Lay the guitar flat: Ensure the guitar is on a stable, horizontal surface.

-2. Tune the guitar: Ensure strings are tuned to standard pitch to get accurate action measurements.
+- Tune the guitar: Ensure strings are tuned to standard pitch to get accurate action measurements.

-3. Support the neck: Use a neck rest or a folded towel to keep the guitar neck supported and level.
+- Support the neck: Use a neck rest or a folded towel to keep the guitar neck supported and level.

 At the 12th fret from the bottom of the string